PRINCE EDWARD ISLAND

 PEI is famous for its agricultural red soil, which grows some of the finest potatoes in the world.
 Despite its small size, it is Canada’s largest potato producer.
 PEI’s other industries include fisheries and some services.

-PEI has often used immigration as a tool to attract investment, and there provincial nominee program was largely based on this.
-New Federal regulations have seen the demise of this program, and PEI is the process of developing alternative programs…
+PEI has often used immigration as a tool to attract investment, and their provincial nominee program was largely based on this.
+New Federal regulations have seen the demise of this program, and PEI is the process of developing alternative programs.